jbmilgrom/google-product-categories-openai/README.md

 # google-product-types

-Service that can categorize any website with just a URL, using OpenAI and the Google Product Category taxonomy.
+Service that can categorize any website with just a URL, using OpenAI and the Google Product Category taxonomy under the hood.

 ## Getting Started